 Amazing, right?
 Yes.
-And that last part—everything with the dolphins—none of it happened.
-Not one bit of it!
+And that last part—everything with the dolphins?
+None of it happened.
+Not one bit!

 The truth is I allowed my imagination to run wild.
-It's what writers do.
+It's what novelists do.
 So I guess you could say I lied a little.
 I fibbed.
 I exaggerated.
-But isn’t that what fiction is?
-A bending of the truth to make it more entertaining to the readers?
+But isn’t that what fiction is, a bending of the truth to make it more entertaining to the readers?

 Storytelling is the way we teach, enlighten, and entertain.
 Sometimes we will embellish our tales because we don’t think our listeners/readers are equipped to emotionally handle the truth.
 And sometimes we do it for fun.